-■ What can the course lead to in terms of higher education and future careers?
+What can the course lead to in terms of higher education and future careers?

-The A Level music course provides an excellent basis for lifelong learning and for higher education courses in music; many students who take A Level music continue their studies at university.
+A level music provides an excellent basis for lifelong learning and for higher education courses in music; many students who take A Level music continue their studies at university.
 The three units of the course can lead to studies in performance, composition, musicology, ethnomusicology, sound engineering, conducting, popular music and jazz, band management, and music education.
 Due to the discipline required in the mastery of a musical piece for performance, the control and command of oneself required to stand in front of an audience to perform and the ability to work positively within a group in ensemble preparation and performance, musicians are highly respected for their work ethic and maturity as well as their ability to communicate with others.

-It is not necessary to have studied GCSE music in order to successfully complete the A Level music course but this would be assessed on an individual basis.
-Advice from the Head of Music regarding your performance and theory skills is advisable.

-Involvement in school and out-of-school music activities and ensembles or bands.
+- What are the formal entry requirements?
+It is not necessary to have studied GCSE music in order to successfully complete the A Level music course but this would - be assessed on an individual basis.
+Advice from the Head of Music regarding your performance and theory skills is advisable. - What activities enrich this subject?
+Involvement in School and out of School music activities and ensembles or bands.
 Entering local music competitions.
 Regular attendance at concerts and other live music events.
 Regular weekly (if not daily) listening to the wide range of music available on the radio and internet.